Propulsion-Power-TU-Delft/PyShockflow/README.md

 * The system of Euler equations is solved with the forward Euler explicit method (first-order in time).
 This means that the time-step must be accurately restricted below certain limits (case by case dependent), and a large number of iterations may be required to simulate a certain problem.
 The first thing to do when a simulation fails, is to try reducing the `CFL_MAX` input parameter.

+* The TOPOLOGY_MODE = nozzle solves the quasi-1D Euler equations with source terms related to nozzle modeling.
+The nozzle description needs to be added as input in a csv file containing axial locations on the first column and area magnitude in the second.

 ### Results Example ###